rdreher/web_fuzzer/README.md

 ## About this application

 Simple mutation fuzzer to run as an extension to Burp Suite.
 Allows to use intercepted HTTP requests from Burp Proxy as a seed to run in Burp Intruder.

+Thanks to Daniel Miessler for compiling an awresome list of payloads [here](https://github.com/danielmiessler/SecLists).